May 15, 2026

 by Phee Jay

-Explained: CoreDNS
+Explained: COBOL

 by Phee Jay

-Architecture: Kafka
+Architecture: CICS

 by Phee Jay